pjotrp/deploy/README.md

 Sheepdog is a tool for monitoring services.
 The idea is simple: use a wrapper script to capture output of, for example, a backup run.
 On error push a message out into a queue.
+The basic premises are:

+- Only notify on FAIL
+- Separation of concerns
+- Make debugging of scripts easy

 By default we use redis, but syslog and others may also be used.
 The advantage of redis is that it is not host bound and easy to query.

     ./bin/sheepdog_run.rb -v -c 'echo "HELLO WORLD"'